GoldenbergLab/lab-helper-codes/guides/aws/README.md

 ### General Usage

-**Important**: In order to use AWS Lambda with package dependencies, such as the `tweet` package in Python, the command line interface `aws` must be installed on your local machine.
+**Important**: In order to use AWS Lambda with package dependencies, such as the `tweepy` package in Python, the command line interface `aws` must be installed on your local machine.
 This is non-negotiable both for security purposes and for package deployment.
 If you have not configured your CLI, please scroll back up and do so before continuing on this section.